wentaoheunnc/HCV-ARR/README.md

 ## Usage

 ### Test using pre-trained models
-1. Download the pre-trained models different datasets from [here]().
+1. Download the pre-trained models for different datasets from [here]().
 2. Run `$ python src/train.py --dataset <DATASET> --path <PATH-TO-DATASETS>` to see the test results.

 ### Train from scratch